async-profiler/async-profiler/README.md

    a thread dump and heap info in its console.

 ```
-Failed to inject profiler into <pid>
+Target JVM failed to load libasyncProfiler.so
 ```
 The connection with the target JVM has been established, but JVM is unable to load profiler shared library.
 Make sure the user of JVM process has permissions to access `libasyncProfiler.so` by exactly the same absolute path.